KyleLim/plant_bot/report.md

 # Hardware Prototype

 ## Approach
-As both of us are Computer Engineering majors, we utilized our skillsets to design and create a physical prototype of a 6R orthogonal manipulator.
+As Computer Engineering majors, we utilized our skillsets to design and create a physical prototype of the 6R orthogonal manipulator.
 We decided to focus on achieving affordability, and accuracy to project's subject arm.
-So, we utilized 3D printing (FDM) for cost-effectiveness and lightweight construction.
+To this aim, we utilized 3D printing (FDM) for cost-effectiveness and lightweight construction.
 This, integrated with common micro servos and an arm microcontroller created the baseline for our prototype.Then we built a comprehensive C++ code package for driving robot manipulators, emphasizing custom classes for matrix mathematics, and servo PWM controllers.

 ## Design

-### Orthogonal Joints
+### Target Structure
-With accuracy to the original arm in mind, we started with a mockup of a generic 6R manipulator structure that allows for joint to be along a single axis
+With accuracy to the original arm in mind, a mockup of a generic 6R manipulato structure was created that allows for joint to be along a single axis.
 ![3D model diagramming a generic 6R manipulator](./images/mockup.png)

-### Modular Structure
+### Modular Assembly
-Given that 3D-printing allows for "free" complexity, in designing the joints we used a modular design that allows for links to be easily attached from various points on each side of a revolute joint.
+Given that 3D-printing allows for "free" complexity, in designing the joints a modular design was used that allows for links to be easily attached from various points on each side of a revolute joint.
 This took inspiration from the professor's use of "tinker toys" in teaching rotations to the class.
 ![A revolute joint allowing for multiple attachment holes](./images/joint.png)  |  ![A transparent view of the joint containing a rotating servo](./images/joint_exploded.png)
+- A revolute joint showing multiple attachment holes (left)
+- A transparent view of the revolute joint showcasing the enclosed servo

 ![Modular, link lenths, connector and a sword shaped link](./images/modular_links.png)
+- Modular link lenghts, connectors and a sword-shaped end effector.

 ### Final Model
 We then assembled these joints, links, and connectors into the shape of the arm for the project.